 - Height: 199 ft

 This well-known likeness of Lincoln sits west of the National Mall, just across the Washington Monument in the USA’s capital.
-This larger than life statue has the classic characteristics of a neoclassical temple, a common feature of buildings and monuments in DC.
+This larger-than-life statue has the classic characteristics of a neoclassical temple, a common feature of buildings and monuments in Washington DC.

 The structure is a solitary figure of Abraham Lincoln alongside the inscription of the inaugural speech and the Gettysburg address.
 The exterior, taking cues from classical Greek temples, is surrounded by 36 peristyle Doric columns – one for each state that existed in Lincoln’s time.
 The interior of the structure is neatly divided into three chambers with these ionic columns.